 In the early 1930s and 20s photo makers like Seydou Keita, Malik Sidibe, James Barnor, Samuel Fosso and J.D.
 Ojeikere pioneered African photography to the next level and ever since it has served as an extended mirror to our identity as Africans, not in encompassing spheres but to a large extent.
-As a writer, I knew that more than a photographic memory it is pleasanter to have photographed records of every memory.
+As a writer, I knew that more than a photographic memory it is pleasanter to have photography records.
 Heavily inspired by predecessors, this train of Random Thoughts led me to photojournalism and Random Photo Journal.
-I have been based in Ghana since a turned fourteen and as the thoughts manifested, I arranged a tour in different states to capture parts of Nigeria to also understand my origins.
+I was based in Ghana since I turned fourteen and as the thoughts manifested, I arranged a tour in different states to capture parts of Nigeria to understand my origins.
 After poring at the first series of photos I realized the photography was bigger than just keeping personal records.

 If anything, Random Photo Journal is not a travel magazine, how can it be?
-We are not inviting you anywhere or showing how to spend your yearly vacation, we are simply just saying: This is us, we exist, we are here and this is what we do, this is how we live and this is where we live, and we love it a lot.
+We are not inviting or showing anyone how to spend their yearly vacation, we are simply saying: This is us, we exist, this is what we do, this is how and where we live, and we love it a lot.